Top SaaS Security Trends to Watch Out For in 2022

 Since the onset of the pandemic, businesses have accelerated migrations to cloud environments, specifically cloud Software-as-a-Service (SaaS) environments.
 With this rapid and aggressive move to cloud SaaS environments, cloud SaaS has quickly come into focus as a target for attackers looking to compromise business-critical data.
 As we near the start of 2022, organizations must evaluate their cybersecurity posture across all fronts, including cloud SaaS environments.
 What are the top SaaS security trends for 2022?
 How can organizations effectively improve their SaaS security posture?

 From high-profile ransomware attacks to major data leak events, businesses are constantly reminded of the need to secure their data.
 All it takes is a set of breached credentials, human error on the part of an end-user, or a cloud misconfiguration to prove disastrous for your business.

 Please take note of the following top SaaS security trends for 2022 and how these serve to protect your data:

 - SaaS Security Posture Management (SSPM)

-- Proactive ransomware protection
+- Proactive cloud ransomware protection

 - Cybersecurity automation and responses

-- Data leak and data loss protection
+- Data leak and data loss prevention

 - Investment in AI and ML to protect cloud SaaS environments